auditless/cairo-template/README.md

 $ make fmt
 ```

-## Language Server
+### Step 4: Setup Language Server

-### VS Code Extension
+#### VS Code Extension

+- Disable previous Cairo 0.x extension
-Install the Cairo 1 extension for proper syntax highlighting and code navigation.
+- Install the Cairo 1 extension for proper syntax highlighting and code navigation.
 Just follow the steps indicated [here](https://github.com/starkware-libs/cairo/blob/main/vscode-cairo/README.md).

-### Cairo Language Server
+#### Cairo Language Server

-Download the `cairo-language-server` binary from the latest release
+From [Step 1](#step-1-install-cairo-10-guide-by-abdel), the `cairo-language-server` binary should be built and executing this command will output the path, if it doesn't exist it will be built.

 ```bash
 $ make language-server